 In 2016 Brooks launched ‘Recovering First World War Theatre’, a public engagement project in which she worked alongside 31 volunteers in the British Library.
 The project recorded key information on all new wartime plays and identified scripts that dealt with the war, providing a glimpse of the diverse ways in which contemporary theatre engaged with the conflict.
 Out of this, a group of volunteers emerged who wanted to continue their research.
 The questions and discussion led to the Great War Theatre project, which draws on and significantly develops those findings by undertaking detailed production and content analysis of selected war-plays.
 It also develops a model of collaborative research.
+You can find out more about this development of the project here.

 - How did new war-plays respond to and represent the conflict?